-- 8. Animal Benefit Fund Review.
+8. Animal Benefit Fund Review.
 On May 12, 2015, the Board of Supervisors adopted the fiscal year 2015/16 budget, including a referral to the Internal Operations Committee to review the Animal Benefit Fund and, in March 2016, the Board directed that the review be made by the IOC annually to assess the impact of the Animal Benefit Fund on the community and families.
-On October 12, 2020, the IOC received the fourth annual report on the Animal Benefit Fund covering FY 2019/20 and approved recommendations for program modification.
-Recommendations will be proffered to the Board of Supervisors later this month.
+On October 11, 2021, the IOC received the fifth annual report on the Animal Benefit Fund covering FY 2020/21 and reported to the Board on October 19, 2021.
 This is a standing referral.
+REFER

-REFER - 9.
-Language Interpretation Services for Public Meetings.
+9. Language Interpretation Services for Public Meetings.
 On March 26, 2019, the Board requested the IOC to develop a policy on language interpretation services at the Board of Supervisors meetings.
 The IOC considered this matter on September 9, 2019 and decided that the services could not practically be rolled out until staff relocates to the new Administration Building.
 The IOC gave staff direction to report back with additional information to assist the Committee in determining the best model for providing these services.
 The IOC received follow-up reports on December 9, 2019 and November 19, 2020, and directed staff to develop recommendations for a six-month pilot program providing limited interpretation and translation services, with the intention that the County would initiate a pilot process, promote it, and measure how extensively it is utilized.
+On March 8, 2021, the IOC received an extensive report from the Clerk of the Board on language interpretation and closed captioning services, and subsequently made to the Board related recommendations which, on March 23, 2021, the Board approved.
+TERMINATE

-The IOC agreed to propose this as a discussion topic for the Board's annual retreat on January 26, 2021REFER - 10.
-Cut the Commute Challenge.
+10. Cut the Commute Challenge.
 On November 3, 2020, the Board referred to the IOC the Bay Area Air Quality Management District's (BAAQMD) challenge to Contra Costa County employers to "Cut the Commute", to identify issues and determine the feasibility of accepting the Challenge.
 Employers that accept the BAAQMD Challenge must commit to actively study and determine what strategies will work best for their particular workforce to facilitate remote work opportunities.
 The BAAQMD has challenged employers to extend remote work options by at least 25 percent (or 1-2 days a week) for employees whose work requirements allow for that flexibility.
-The County is currently engaged in negotiations with the Labor Coalition on a Remote Work Policy, which would need to be in place before the County could consider further remote work strategies.
-Consequently, the 2020 IOC did not take up this referral.
-REFER
+The County was, at the time of the referral, engaged in negotiations with the Labor Coalition on a Remote Work Policy.
+The IOC provided the Board with a status report on May 18, 2021 outlining the many other employer and public service programs provided by the County to encourage alternatives to the daily commute, as well as ongoing community planning for such alternatives.
+The County in August 2021adopted a Remote Work Policy that provides opportunities for remote work arrangements at the discretion of County department heads, but does not contain specific goals as suggested by the BAAQMD challenge.
+TERMINATE